Homecoming & Parents Weekend

 Don’t Miss Out!

-on a memorable Homecoming/Family Weekend.
-Family members and Alumni are vital part of the SNC Family and we look forward to seeing you back in Tahoe next year!!
+Family members and alumni are a vital part of the SNC family, and we look forward to seeing you in Tahoe in 2018!!

 SNC Tahoe’s 3rd annual Homecoming and Family Weekend on Oct 7, 8, and 9 was packed with events celebrating the past, present, and future of the college.
 Alumni, parents, students, faculty, and staff gathered Friday evening at the Welcome Mixer to reconnect with old friends, make new ones, and hear President Dr Alan Walker’s opening address.